daniel-agblevor/Chat/docs/frontend_development.md

 -   **Mobile Layout Fixes:** Corrected layout issues on mobile to ensure all views render correctly and content is scrollable.
 -   **Password Confirmation:** Added a "Confirm Password" field to the registration modal to ensure users enter their password correctly.

+### 4.3.
+Backend Integration

+-   **API Connection:** Successfully connected the frontend to the live backend API.
+-   **Authentication:** Implemented JWT-based authentication with token refresh.
+-   **Live Data:** Replaced all mock data and simulated states with live data from the API.
+-   **Error Handling:** Implemented error handling for API requests.

 ---

 ## 5. Next Steps (Pre-Backend Hand-off)

--   **Backend Implementation:** The frontend is now complete.
-The critical next step is to build and integrate a functional backend that adheres to the `api_specifications.md`.
--   **End-to-End Testing:** Once the backend is live, comprehensive testing will be required to ensure seamless integration and functionality.
+-   **End-to-End Testing:** Conducted comprehensive testing to ensure seamless integration and functionality.